NicoSchumann/fltk_text_editor/README.md

 # fltk_text_editor
-A simple text editor based on the fltk tutorial
+A simple text editor based on the fltk tutorial.